Entropy spectroscopy of a bilayer graphene quantum dot: Entropy Extraction

 By measuring $\difsp{\Nbar}{T}[\mu]$ one can get the entropy of the system.
 In order to measure this quantity, we control the temperature $T(t)$ by driving an electrical current

 through the heaters.
 The temperature resulting from Joule heating can be expressed as~\cite{huardElectronHeatingMetallic2007}

-where $T_0$ is the reservoir temperature without any heating current and $a$ is a system-specific constant which is determined by a calibration measurement.
-The average temperature increases to $\Tbar = T_0 + \dl.Delta.{T}$, while a temperature modulation $\dl.Delta.{T} = a \Iheater^2 / 4T_0$ with frequency $2\omega$ is introduced.
-The frequency $\omega$ is chosen sufficiently low to ensure that the QD is in equilibrium with the reservoir at all times.
-The charge detector (CD) capacitively coupled to the QD~\cite{kurzmannChargeDetectionGateDefined2019} allows us to extract the mean occupation number $\Nbar$ via the detector current
+where $T^\mathrm{base}$ is the reservoir temperature without any heating current and $a$ is a system-specific constant which is determined by a calibration measurement (see Fig.~\ref{fig:heating} (a)).
+The average temperature increases to $\Tbar = T^\mathrm{base} + \dl.Delta.{T}$, while a temperature modulation $\dl.Delta.{T}$ with frequency $2\omega$ is introduced.
+The frequency $\omega = \SI{40}{\hertz}$ is chosen sufficiently low to ensure that the QD is in equilibrium with the reservoir at all times.
+The charge detector (CD) capacitively coupled to the QD~\cite{kurzmannChargeDetectionGateDefined2019} allows us to extract the mean occupation number $\Nbar$ via the detector current $\Idet(t) = \Idet^\mathrm{DC} + \Idet^{2\omega}$ where

-where $I_0$ is the change in CD current in response to a charge change on the QD, $\Ioff$ the offset current through the CD at the operation point, $\Vpg$ the plunger gate voltage used to change the QD occupation, and $\gamma$ the transconductance of the CD with respect to the plunger gate.
-The DC component $\Idet^\mathrm{DC}$ is used to determine $I_0$, while the second harmonic component $\Idet^{2\omega}$ provides $\difsp{\Nbar}{T}[\mu,T=\Tbar]$, once $\dl.Delta.{T}$ has been determined by calibration.
+where $I_0$ is the change in CD current in response to a charge change on the QD, $\Ioff$ the offset current through the CD at the operation point and $\gm$ the transconductance of the CD with respect to $\Vpg$.
 The entropy difference $\dl.Delta.{S}_{N-1\to N}$ between the integer charge states $N-1$ and $N$ is obtained in two different ways.

-\textbf{Method A:} In the thermally broadened regime, i.e. $\kB T(t) \gg \GammaR$ with $\GammaR$ characterizing the tunnel broadening, the QD occupation close to a transition between integer numbers $N-1$ and $N$ of charge carriers in the QD is then described by